Do Go On - 396 - Rosemary Brown: A Musical Seance

 That's pretty good too.

-Music to come back to life for.
+Music to come back to laugh for?

 Clunky.